 Physical damage coverage

 This term is another name for collision and comprehensive coverage.
-It pays for damage to your truck from a collision.
+It pays for damage to your big rig or truck from a collision.
 Physical damage coverage also pays out in the event of theft, fire or vandalism.

 Property damage liability coverage